Xenii1642/XiiSBar/README.md

 Place this piece as shown and then fold it.
 Do the same thing for the other black piece.

+⚠ If you deceided to solder the optional LED2, you have to use the "Right + LED" piece. ⚠

 <img src="images/Assembly9.png" width= "780" />
 <img src="images/Assembly10.png" width= "780" />